-At Pendle Primary School, Personal, Social, Health and Economic Wellbeing Education enables our children to become healthy, independent and responsible members of society.
+At Pendle Primary School, Personal, Social, Health and Economic Wellbeing Education (PSHE) supports our children in becoming healthy, independent and responsible members of society.
 Our pupils are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
 They learn how society is organised and governed and experience the process of democracy in school through the school council.
 We provide opportunities for them to learn about rights and responsibilities and appreciate what it means to be a positive member of a diverse society.

 At Pendle Primary we believe that children should learn about relationships as well as the emotional, social and physical aspects of growing up, human sexuality and sexual health in an age-appropriate way.
 This goes beyond learning about relationships, to include puberty, how a baby is conceived and born, body ownership, and safeguarding.

 In addition, we believe comprehensive relationship education helps children to develop their vocabulary and emotional literacy to enable them to talk about and manage their feelings.
 It helps children build their own support networks and the confidence to ask for help when they feel unsafe.
 This is a required element of the Health Education Guidance.

 Our PSHE curriculum is delivered through a series of whole school PSHE theme days which take place one per half term.
 A variety of teaching approaches and learning styles are presented to children throughout their PSHE lessons, including the children participating in activities such as circle time discussions, role play, games, investigations and problem-solving activities.
 These theme days are enhanced by vistors and visits such as adults from local industry, e.g Skipton Building Society, the Emergency Services, and the Life Education Van.
 PSHE themes are also covered throughout teaching of the wider curriculum as a response to national events or the particular needs of specific children or classes.